Low-Roughage Italian Rotini Pasta Salad

 I chose these ingredients instead of the regular ingredients you may have seen in similar pasta dishes.
 I kept the red onions out and chose kalamata olives rather than black or green.
 The only partial roughage ingredient is the tomato, which you can peel the skin if you choose to do so.

-Directions for italian rotini pasta salad
+Directions for Crohn's friendly Italian rotini pasta salad

 - Prepare pasta according to directions on box, drain with cool water, and set aside.